Advertisements

 Biography of Victor Hugo (excerpt)

-Victor Marie Hugo (26 February 1802 (birth time source: Didier Geslain, archives of the city of Besançon) – 22 May 1885) was a French poet, novelist, and dramatist of the Romantic movement.
-During a literary career that spanned more than sixty years, he wrote abundantly in an exceptional variety of genres: lyrics, satires, epics, philosophical poems, epigrams, novels, history, critical essays, political speeches, funeral orations, diaries, letters public and private, and dramas in verse and prose.
+Victor Marie Hugo (26 February 1802 (birth time source: Didier Geslain, archives of the city of Besançon) – 22 May 1885) was a French poet, novelist, essayist, playwright, and dramatist of the Romantic movement.
+During a literary career that spanned more than sixty years, he wrote abundantly in an exceptional variety of genres: lyrics, satires, epics, philosophical poems, epigrams, novels, history, critical essays, political speeches, funeral orations, diaries, and letters public and private, as well as dramas in verse and prose.

 Biography of Fyodor Dostoyevsky (excerpt)